Practice Types

 • Narrative Exposure Therapy, developed by Maggie Schauer, Frank Neuner, and Thomas Elbert.
 This treatment helps individuals establish a coherent life narrative in which to contextualize traumatic experiences.
 It is known for its use in group treatment with refugees.

 • Patient-Centered Care, Moira Stewart, Judith Belle Brown, Thomas Freeman, Ian McWhinney, W. Wayne Weston Active - care collaboration, shared decision making, family involvement, timely implementations.
+Shared Decision Making - patient centered care, encourages the clinician(s) and patient collaboratively to work together to make evidenced based, informed health decisions.

 • Relationship-Centered Care, RM Frankel, Penny Williamson, Andy Suckman – founded on 4 principles: Personhood of participant, importance of affect and emotion, all relationships occur in the context of reciprocal influence, and that the formation of relationships are morally valuable.